gammazero/pymakeself/README.md

 `--xz` : Compress using xz instead of gzip.
 This requires Python3.x for both creation and extraction.

-`--current` : Extract to current directory, instead of to a temporary.

-`--target dir` : Extract directly to a target directory, instead of to a temporary directory (temporary is default).

 `--follow` : Follow the symbolic links inside of the archive directory, i.e. store the files that are being pointed to instead of the links themselves.

 `--nomd5` : Disable the creation of a MD5 checksum for the archive.
 This speeds up the extraction process if integrity checking is not necessary.